Chamber opera in two short acts for three voices and three instruments.

 Jules Reed (aka Julian Wagstaff)

-Please visit Sheet Music Plus for a complete list of scores and part sets for works by Scottish composer Julian Wagstaff, all for immediate download...
+Visit Sheet Music Plus for a complete list of scores and parts for Scottish composer Julian Wagstaff's works, for immediate download...

 "One of the most diverse, interesting and approachable composers working in Scotland today."

 Julian Wagstaff lives in his native Edinburgh (Scotland) where he is active as a composer, arranger and guitarist.
 He regularly works with Scotland's leading musicians and ensembles and his music is widely performed in the UK, Europe and around the world.
 In addition to his work in concert music, opera and musical theatre, Julian Wagstaff writes, records and performs rock music under the name Jules Reed, including as a member of the Edinburgh-based band The Firrenes.
 His work in languages, political research and the sciences is reflected in much of his music and in his theatre libretti.
 He studied Composition at Edinburgh University with Professor Nigel Osborne, receiving his PhD in 2008.